standard-for-public-code/standard-for-public-code/criteria/use-continuous-integration.md

 * Testing policy and documentation for style and broken links is OPTIONAL.
 * Testing the code by using examples in the documentation is OPTIONAL.

-## What this does not do

-* Create a fault tolerant infrastructure that will work and scale perfectly.
-* Create meaningful tests.
-* Test for real life situations.
-* Guarantee the code will deliver exactly the same policy result.

 ## How to test

 * Confirm that there are tests present.